Bayswater, Western Australia: After Federation

 After the Federation of Australia in 1901, there were tensions between the agricultural and residential elements of Bayswater.
 William Williams, a member of the road board, complained about cattle being a nuisance.
 Dairyman and fellow board member Edward Browne fought back, saying "cattle had been the making of the place".
 The piggeries received many more complaints, however, with concerns about their odour and noise from the pigs being killed on site.
 In 1903, the Bayswater Local Board of Health, controlled by the same members as the road board, disallowed piggeries from being situated between the river and 1 mile north of the railway line.
-Another thing the road board began regulating in 1903 was subdivisions.
-Small blocks and close together streets were among the things that the road board put an end to.
+In 1903 the road board also began regulating subdivisions, putting an end to small blocks and streets close together.

 The opening of the Midland Railway Workshops down the railway line in 1904 fuelled much growth, with workers migrating from the eastern states and overseas, particularly Britain.
 By 1908, many residents of Bayswater were from Victoria.
 Of thirty-three births in 1908, nineteen fathers and eighteen mothers were from Victoria.
 Most of the structures built after 1904 were made of bricks and weatherboard, and those made of corrugated metal were no longer makeshift buildings.
 These buildings were designed to be more permanent, and many still stand today.
-The West Australian noted in March 1909 that "the days of the 'humpy' (temporary shelter) have passed away" and "Very few houses in the town are now without a metalled road to connect them with the railway station".
+The West Australian noted in March 1909 that "the days of the 'humpy' (temporary shelter) have passed away" and "very few houses in the town are now without a metalled road to connect them with the railway station".